firepress-org/themes-content/112_readiness/content_copywriting/you-rock-your-site-is-online.md

 ## 2) One step a time

-During your website's setup, **I left out many elements** that could be included on your website. **I made this decision not to overwhelm you**.
+When I setup your website, **I left out many elements** that could be included on your website. **I made this decision not to overwhelm you**.
 When you are ready to move on to a `Stage 2` website, you will be able to do fancy things like:

 - Edit SEO for you content
 - Work with tags